Fauna of the United States: Western United States

 The ecoregions and ecology found in the Western United States are extremely varied.
 For instance, large areas of land are made up of everything from sand dunes in the Central Basin and Range ecoregion, which makes up much of the State of Nevada, to the ecology of the North Cascades in Washington state, which has the largest concentration of active alpine glaciers in the lower 48.
 The densely forested areas found in Northern California, Oregon, Washington, Idaho, and Montana have mostly species adapted to living in temperate climates, while Southern California, Nevada, Arizona, southern Utah, and New Mexico have a fauna resembling its position in the dry deserts with temperature extremes.

-The western continental coast of the U.S., just as the East Coast, varies from a colder-to-warmer climate from north to south.
-Few species live throughout the entire West Coast, however, there are some, including the bald eagle that inhabits both the Alaskan Aleutian Islands and the California Channel Islands.
-In most of the contiguous Western U.S. are mule deer, white-tailed antelope squirrels, cougars, American badgers, coyotes, hawks and several species of snakes and lizards are common.
+The western continental coast of the U.S. varies from a colder climate in the north to a warmer climate in the south.
+While few species live throughout the entire West Coast, there are some, such as the bald eagle, that inhabit both the Alaskan Aleutian Islands and the California Channel Islands.
+In most of the contiguous Western U.S., mule deer, white-tailed antelope squirrels, cougars, American badgers, coyotes, hawks and several species of snake and lizard are common.

-While the American black bear lives throughout the U.S., the brown bears and grizzly bears are more common in the northwest and in Alaska.
+While the American black bear lives throughout the U.S., brown bears and grizzly bears are more common in the northwest and in Alaska.
 Along the West Coast there are several species of whales, sea otters, California sea lions, eared seals and northern elephant seals.
 In the dry, inland desert areas of states such as California, Nevada, Arizona and New Mexico there are some of the world's most venomous lizards, snakes and scorpions.
 The most notorious might be the Gila monster and Mohave rattlesnake, both found in deserts in the Southwest.
 The Sonoran Desert has eleven species of rattlesnakes - more than anywhere else in the world.

 Along the southwestern border there are jaguars and ocelots.
 Other mammals include the Virginia opossum, which occurs throughout California and coastal areas in Oregon and Washington.
 The North American beaver and mountain beaver live in forested areas of Washington, Oregon and Northern California.
 The kit fox lives throughout Arizona, New Mexico and Utah, while the gray fox occurs throughout the Western U.S.

 The red fox occurs mostly in Oregon and Washington, while the island fox is a native to six of the eight Channel Islands in Southern California.
 These islands are also famous for their marine life and endemic species such as the Channel Islands spotted skunk, Garibaldi, island fence lizard, island scrub jay, bald eagle, and their non-native Catalina Island bison herd.
 The raccoon and spotted skunk occur throughout the Western U.S., while the ring-tailed cat occurs throughout Arizona, New Mexico, Western Texas, Utah, Colorado, and most of California.
 The American black bear occurs in most western states, including Washington, Oregon, California, Arizona and Colorado.